sbt/sbt-pom-reader/README.md

 `build.sbt`:
 ```
+// This is a heuristic, assuming we're running sbt in the same directory as the build.
+val buildLocation = (file(".").getAbsoluteFile.getParentFile)

+// Here we define a reference to a subproject.
+The string "subproject" refers to the artifact id of
+// the subproject.
-val someSubProject = ProjectReference(....)
+val subproject = ProjectRef(buildLoc, "subproject")

-// Disable all scalac arguemnts when running the REPL
+// Disable all scalac arguemnts when running the REPL.
-scalacOptions in someSubProject in Compile in console := Seq.empty
+scalacOptions in subproject in Compile in console := Seq.empty
 ```

 # Contributing